What to ask when interviewing an IT support company

 6. Will we get a dedicated account manager?

-It’s good to build a long-term relationship with your support company – you should see them as a department within your business.
-They will get to know you operate and your plans, and they need to be able to ensure your IT accommodates these.
-It is reasonable to expect one or two permanent contacts that you can deal with.
+It’s good to build a long-term relationship with your support company – you should view them as a department within your business.
+They will get to know in inner workings of your business as this allows them to see if your IT accommodates your goals.

 7. How can we log IT issues with you?